mVaibhavPrakash/Java-Learning/JVM Architecture.md

 By default the classes does not get initialised in this.

-//Memory Areas
-L3-00:12 What are the various memory areas present in JVM?⭐️
+## What are the various memory areas present in JVM?⭐️

     JVM has 5 different memory areas ..
     1. Method area